akashkattempudi/Automationexercise-Selenium-Pytest/README.md

 Automationexercise – Selenium + Pytest + Behave

-End-to-end Selenium automation framework using Python, Pytest, Behave (BDD), and POM design pattern for the Automation Exercise demo application.
+This repository contains an end-to-end Selenium automation framework built using Python, Pytest, Behave (BDD), and the Page Object Model (POM) design pattern.
+It automates functional testing for the Automation Exercise demo application.

 🚀 Features